Funish/githooks-module/packages/githooks/README.md

   migrate                Migrating from husky to @funish/githooks.

 For more info, run any command with the `--help` flag:
-  $ hooks install --help
+  $ githooks install --help
-  $ hooks init --help
+  $ githooks init --help
-  $ hooks add --help
+  $ githooks add --help
-  $ hooks uninstall --help
+  $ githooks uninstall --help
-  $ hooks migrate --help
+  $ githooks migrate --help

 Options:
   -h, --help     Display this message